SimulationEverywhere/RT-Cadmium-Models/README.md

 # RT-Cadmium-Models
-This is a parent repository containing a reference to all RT-Cadmium models.
+This is a parent repository containing a reference to RT-Cadmium models developed by ARSLab at Carleton University.

 To download all models run clone this repo then run:
 > git submodule update --init --recursive